Customer data integration can be improved by using generic dimensional modeling techniques

 If you are envisioning requirements of “real-time” customer name and address matching, it is recommended to store the results of parsing, geo-coding and standardization with the data so this work will not have to be repeated each time the customer record may be a potential match.
 Many of the attributes resulting from parsing, geo-coding and standardization are not needed for analytical purposes in dimensional schemas, but are more suitable to a CDI hub, a normalized Data Warehouse or a persistent data staging area which in turn becomes the data source for the Customer, Address and Customer Demographics dimensions.

-Assume we have a customer named Bill R. Smith who lives in a zip code with a dense population (e.g. 10001) which has many other Bill or William Smiths.
+Assume there is a customer named Bill R. Smith who lives in a zip code with a dense population (e.g. 10001) which has many other Bill or William Smiths.
 To perform name and address matching, all of the existing William Smith records in this zip code need to be parsed, geo-coded and standardized.
 After this occurs, matching is attempted using the incoming and existing records according to business rules.

 Customer Matching Example